Glastonbury and Street

 Ethan, also starting this month, has joined as an Apprentice Bricklayer and will be training through University Centre Somerset.
 He said he is eager to gain hands-on experience and learn how buildings come together.

 The firm is also supporting two existing team members through apprenticeships.
-Lewis is now in his second year as an Apprentice Bricklayer, and Lucy, based in the company's Wells office, is currently undertaking a Higher Apprenticeship.
+Lewis is now in his second year as an Apprentice Bricklayer, and Lucy, based in the company's Glastonbury office, is currently undertaking a Higher Apprenticeship.

-Director of Melhuish & Saunders, Darryl Melhuish said: "It's really important to keep younger generations inspired by the construction industry and to provide them with the help, support and guidance they need.
+Director of Melhuish & Saunders, Darryl Mitchard said: "It's really important to keep younger generations inspired by the construction industry and to provide them with the help, support and guidance they need.
 Apprenticeships are a fantastic way to develop talent for the future — not just for school leavers, but for anyone wanting to grow their career in construction."

 More local stories: